Purpose

 No | No | Yes |

-- Restart the machine that cannot log in.
+- Restart the server that cannot be logged in to.

 obclient> CREATE OR REPLACE PROCEDURE PRO_1